UPDATE: IR35 applies to services provided on/after 6 April 2020 (rather than payments made)

 I am a ‘medium-large’ End Client…what should I do?

-One hopes that the private sector do not follow the lead of large swatches of the public sector in lazily issuing Blanket Decisions to Contractors that they were Inside IR35
+One hopes that the private sector does not follow the lead of large swathes of the public sector in lazily issuing Blanket Decisions to Contractors that they were Inside IR35

 What about if I use an Agency?
 Is this a way around IR35+?